 Winthrop/Stony Brook-LIDA Doula Project

 “NYU Winthrop Hospital and Stony Brook University Hospital have partnered with the Long Island Doula Association to provide an opportunity to volunteers seeking to improve birthing outcomes for mothers in our community.
 We train individuals interested in offering continuous, evidence-based support to women in labor.
 We are interested in Hofstra students across the board because doulas are not medical personnel but rather persons interested in the birth journey and committed to empowering women to achieve it safely, with dignity and satisfaction.

 Contact Professor Burlein for updated training information or email Winthroplida@gmail.com or Stonybrooklida@gmail.com

 The Women's Media Center strives to make women more visible and powerful in the media, whether that be women's stories being told, or women telling the stories.
 Current positions include program intern, social media intern, development intern, and communications intern.

 BA Major in Women's Studies

-The Women's Studies Program draws upon faculty with expertise in women’s and gender issues in the humanities, social sciences, and the arts.
-Courses in the program provide interdisciplinary and cross-cultural perspectives on gender roles, allow students to examine the social, political, economic, intellectual, and cultural contributions of women past and present, and to study women’s and men’s lives in the context of changing gender roles.BA Major in Women's Studies
+The program draws upon faculty with expertise in women’s and gender issues in the humanities, social sciences, and the arts.
+Courses in the program provide interdisciplinary and cross-cultural perspectives on gender roles, allow students to examine the social, political, economic, intellectual, and cultural contributions of women, past and present, and to study women’s and men’s lives in the context of changing gender roles.BA Major in Women's Studies